-Who Is The Beneficiary Of Your Digital Assets When You Die?
+Who Is The Beneficiary Of Digital Assets After Passing Away?

 As you consider what you will pass on to your heirs and other beneficiaries, do not overlook your digital assets.
 If your virtual property – anything from digital music you’ve bought to website content, Bitcoin or other cryptocurrencies – has value, then proper estate planning can ensure you’ve designated what happens to it when you’re gone.

 There is value to your digital assets, including the sentimental value of items like digitized photos and family recipes that loved ones may not have copies of.
 Estate planning for digital assets can help prevent online identity theft and continued charges for services that your estate could be required to pay.

 At Brady Cobin Law Group, PLLC, our respected Cary estate planning attorneys can help you ensure proper access to and distribution of your digital assets when you become unable to speak for yourself.
 Contact us for an appointment and, in the meantime, consider some of the digital asset planning issues we discuss below.